annabavaresco/pstrentino/README.md

 The purpose of the redis container is serving as a cache.
 As it is specified in the flasf_app.py module, the cache timeout is 2 minutes.

 ##### Nginx
-It is used to route and handle the requests coming to the 80 port.
+It is used to route and handle the requests coming to port 80.